The adoption process explained

 Assessment and Panel

-This is the main part of the process where a social worker will spend time with you and get to know you better.
-The social worker will visit you at home on a number of occasions to complete a Prospective Adopters Report (PAR).
+This is the main part of the process where one of our friendly social workers will spend time with you, visiting a number of times to get to know you better. and understand your hopes for adoption.
+The social worker will be using this information to complete your adopter assessment which will go to our panel.

-The social worker will also undertake visits and talk with the people you have identified as your personal references.
+The social worker will also visit and speak to the people you have put forward as your personal references.

-Your support network is important when starting your adoption journey and we will talk to you about this as part of the assessment process.
+We know that a support network is really important for everyone starting their adoption journey.
 As part of your preparation to adopt, we provide workshops for family members and friends.
-This is so that they can learn about the needs of adopted children and the ways in which they can provide you with emotional and practical support once you have a child or children placed with you.
+This is so that they can learn about the needs of adopted children and the ways in which they can provide you with emotional and practical support going forward.

-Once your assessment is completed, you will receive a copy and we invite you to make any comments about it.
-We then present your assessment to the adoption panel, which you are invited to attend.
-Your social worker will attend with you to provide support.
+Once your assessment is completed, you will receive a copy of the report and we invite you to make any comments about it.
+We then present your assessment to the adoption panel, which you are invited to attend, supported by your social worker.
+A recent adopter said of panel:

 The adoption panel will consider all the information gathered during the assessment process and make a recommendation on your suitability to be an adoptive parent which is then passed to the Agency Decision Maker (ADM) who will make the final decision, taking account of your assessment report and the panel recommendation.